By Deborah Banikowski

 More than 85 percent of American homes have some sort of computer.
 Millions of people rely on computers daily to access, formulate and store information.
 People use computers for everything from sharing family pictures to shopping to banking and paying bills.
 But, we haven’t always been able to count on the convenience of the computer to make our lives easier.

 How did Social Security — one of the world’s largest “bookkeeping operations” — manage to keep records of our nation’s workers before we had computers?
 How did we match workers with their earnings?
+Wondering how all this things are possible?
+Have a research and view the link here.

 We used a process called the “visible index” that used tiny, bamboo strips wrapped in paper that were inserted into metal panels.
 The panels could be flipped back and forth to view the information on each side.
 Clerks had to look at each strip to find the exact Social Security number for a specific person.
 In 1959, when Social Security began converting information to microfilm, there were 163 million individual strips in the visible index.